-BTEC 10 S,F,W,Sp 3.00 credits Keyboarding Speed and Accuracy I REEL
+BTEC 10 S,F,W,Sp 1.00-5.00 credits Keyboarding with Speed and Accuracy

 Introduces keyboarding using the computer and individualized instruction media.
 Provides instruction and practice on the alphabet, number, symbol, and 10-key numeric keypad.
 Provides an individualized skill-building program for students who need or want to increase their keyboarding accuracy.
-This elective course is intended for basic skills for pre-college students.
+Copy paragraph material at a speed of not less than 20 words per minute for one minute with 2 or fewer errors.